boltyapps/bolty-website/src/content/blog/operations-inten.md

     alt: ""
 ---

 Bolty is a growing car makeover brand helping car owners bring back their vehicle’s shine with professional care and convenience.
-We’re on a mission to make car maintenance simple, transparent, and delightful.
+We’re on a mission to make car makeover simple, transparent, and delightful.

 We are looking for an operations Intern to work with us.

-Work Mode: Remote
+- Work Mode: Remote
-Working Hours: 9 AM – 6 PM (Monday to Saturday)
+- Working Hours: 9 AM – 6 PM (Monday to Saturday)
-Stipend: ₹10,000 per month
+- Stipend: ₹10,000 per month

 **What You’ll Do:**